MCP Compose

 MCP Compose integrates with applications and agent frameworks via three main interfaces:

-📄️ Deployment
+📄️ Deployments

 This guide covers Docker, docker-compose, and Kubernetes deployment patterns for MCP Compose.